Summer Fun at Wasaga Beach: Top Adventures, Food and Festivals For a Weekend or Day Trip

 Hiking in Wasaga Beach

-While this area is well-known as a beach destination, it is also a wonderful place for simple to advanced hiking!
-The parkland and greenspace areas south of the Nottawasaga River are considered the Wasaga Dunes area.
+While this area is well-known as a beach destination, it is also a wonderful place for hiking from easy to advanced!
+The parkland and greenspace south of the Nottawasaga River are collectively known as the Wasaga Dunes area.

 In the winter, the extensive trail system is groomed for Nordic skiing.
 And in the summers, these trails take you through gorgeous and lush woodland areas.

 The Wasaga Dunes contain about 30km worth of trails.
-These are all broken into small loops, making it easy to create your own adventure, ranging in length from 1km to 20 km or more.
+These are all broken into small loops, making it easy to create your own adventure, with lengths ranging from 1km to 20 km or more.

 Where to Eat in Wasaga Beach